Are Contact Lenses Recyclable?

-These hold the lenses themselves and are not so simple, as you are probably aware they consist of two parts, the foil “lid” and the plastic container.
+These small plastic blisters hold the contact lenses themselves along with a small amount of solution to keep your lenses hydrated until you use them - they are not completely recyclable yet, as they consist of two parts, the foil “lid” and the plastic container.

 The foil lid, unfortunately, is not currently recyclable, so this part has to be placed in your general waste bin.

-If you look very closely at the plastic blister you will see the recycle logo with pp05 or pp5 this means the plastic container is made of Polypropylene (PP) which is one of the safer kinds of plastics.
-It is increasingly getting acceptable in curbside recycling programmes.
+Plastic Blister -If you look very closely at the plastic blister you will see the recycle logo with pp05 or pp5 this means the plastic container is made of Polypropylene (PP) which is one of the safer kinds of plastics.
+It is increasingly becoming acceptable in curbside recycling programmes.
 If in doubt check with your local recyclers.